Logging — Strategic Scorecard

 -

-DT01Information Asymmetry & Verification Friction 2View DT01 attribute detailsAdvancing Transparency in Supply Chains.
+DT01Information Asymmetry & Verification Friction 2 solutions 2View DT01 attribute detailsAdvancing Transparency in Supply Chains.
 The industry is undergoing a transition from opaque, paper-based systems to digital, blockchain-enabled chain-of-custody tracking.
 Although legacy verification friction persists, mandatory regulatory compliance is creating a new baseline for digital data transparency.

 - Metric: Investment in digital forest monitoring technologies has grown at an estimated 12% CAGR over the last five years.